 As a career development coach, I strongly encourage my clients to know WHO they are before they decide WHAT it is they want to do.
 This requires self-assessment, self-discovery, and self-confidence in your unique gifts and talents.
 Reassure yourself that you will come to an option that feels right to you, just give it time.

 The other thing to watch in this stage is the opposite, which is exploring so much that you get confused and stuck in considering options.
 Sometimes people fear making a change and hang out in the exploration stage as a safety zone to not take any risks.
 Make sure you aren’t doing this either.

-You may have developed somewhat of a plan in the exploration stage and in this stage you will clarify this plan and begin to implement it.
-In this stage it can be very helpful to work with a career coach to help you stay on track with your implementation.
-Without support the fears that surface may sidetrack you and stop you from moving forward.
+You may have developed somewhat of a plan in the exploration stage and in this stage, you will clarify this plan and begin to implement it.
+In this stage, it can be very helpful to work with a career coach to help you stay on track with your implementation.
+Without supporting the fears that surface may sidetrack you and stop you from moving forward.

 The other part of this stage is to spend time visualizing the positive outcome of your desired change.
 See it working out in the most optimal way.
 This vision can help keep you focused when your desired change is in process and not quite complete.
 The phrase “keep your eye on the prize” is fitting here.

 When in doubt, choose change. — Lily Leung

 The fourth stage is stepping into the new.
 Moving into your change can be a gradual process or it could come more quickly (like your dream job lands in your lap overnight).
 Either way, there is an adjustment phase to the new change.